YottaDB/YDBDoc/AdminOpsGuide/extending.rst

 As the M routine namespace within a process is flat, the M routines of a plugin must be named to minimize the probability of collision not just with one another but also with applications.
 By convention, M applications are written to avoid names starting with :code:`%Y` or :code:`%y`.

 - M routine names start with :code:`%Y` or :code:`%y`, followed by the package name followed by a specific routine name.
 The specific routine name is optional, if a package has only one routine.
-If the package name starts with “Y”, there is no need to start with a double letter, e.g., :code:`%YDBPOSIX` in routine :code:`_YDBPOSIX.m`.
+If the package name starts with "Y", there is no need to start with a double letter, e.g., :code:`%YDBPOSIX` in routine :code:`_YDBPOSIX.m`.
 M routine source files are in :code:`$ydb_dist/plugin/r`.

 - The M mode object code for plugins is in :code:`$ydb_dist/plugin/o`.
 While each routine can be compiled into its own :code:`.o` file, we recommend that each plugin have all its object code placed in a shared library named :code:`<packagename>.so`, with no :code:`.o` files installed.